 All in West!
-Capital Corporation is a company that was listed on the TSX Venture Exchange in 2005 through the capital pool company program and acquired hotel properties located in Alberta.
+Capital Corporation was a company that was listed on the TSX Venture Exchange in 2005 through the capital pool company program and acquired hotel properties located in Alberta.
 As a result of a decline in oil and gas prices and other factors, the company experienced a significant decline in revenues and was unable to service its outstanding debt and, in addition, was not in a position to pay its auditors for its 2015 audit.
 Pursuant to enforcement action taken by the company's mortgage lenders, the Alberta Court of Queen's Bench issued an order appointing a receiver for the company's properties in 2016 and an order approving the sale of the properties in 2017, which properties were subsequently sold by the receiver.
 In addition, as a result of the failure of the company to file audited financial statements for the 2015 year, in 2016 securities regulatory authorities in the provinces of Manitoba, Ontario and British Columbia issued cease trade orders against the company and such orders continue to be in effect.
-Victor Thielmann, Wayne Townsend and Edward Warkentin are directors of the company.
+Victor Thielmann, Wayne Townsend and Edward Warkentin were directors of the company.
+The company's corporate charter was cancelled in 2018.